 DECLINED | The payment cannot proceed due to reasons such as fraud, final decline or risk concerns. |

-When the request is successful, a Payment Transaction is created on Klarna Network and will be available for post-purchase operations through the Payment Transactions API, no further customer interactions are needed and the Acquiring Partner can directly inform their partners that the payment session is completed and that the customer can be redirected to the order confirmation page.
+When the request is successful, a Payment Transaction is created on Klarna Network and will be available for post-purchase operations through the Payment Transactions API.
+No further customer interactions are needed and the Acquiring Partner can directly inform their partners that the payment session is completed and that the customer can be redirected to the order confirmation page.

 Acquiring Partners must store the Klarna payment_transaction_id